gfx-labs/ip-contracts/scripts/proposals/UniPosition_OP/txt.md

 [V3PositionValuator](https://gfx.cafe/ip/contracts/-/blob/master/contracts/oracle/External/V3PositionValuator.sol)
 [Univ3CollateralToken](https://gfx.cafe/ip/contracts/-/blob/master/contracts/lending/wrapper/Univ3CollateralToken.sol)

+## Housekeeping

+A previous proposal to list SNX had a step which ran out of gas in the cross chain proposal process.
+This proposal includes a fix for this, and the gas limit has been increased across the board to prevent this from happening in the future.

 ## Detailed Description

 Pricing for the positions is determined by a single valuator contract, V3PositionManager.
 The Position Valuator is an upgradeable proxy which will be owned by Interest Protocol governance.
 This contract independently calculates the current sqrt price (using external oracles for the two underlying tokens), and then calculates the amounts for the underlying tokens of the position, were they to be withdrawn immediately.
 Based on these token amounts, we can determine the value of the position

 In short, a position is represented by a single non-fungible token ([NFT](https://eips.ethereum.org/EIPS/eip-721)), which contains data describing the position.
 From this data, the upper and lower bounds of the position (tickUpper/tickLower) as well as the liquidity are used to determine the price.

 Additionally, the token0, token1, and fee from the position are used to calculate the pool address, which is needed in order to confirm registration of the pool, as well as to determine the correct external oracles to use to price the underlying asset of the pool.
 The Position Valuator keeps track of which pools are registered for use on Interest Protocol.